Greg191134/Voron/Afterburner Optimisation/The Warbird/README.md

 This project is aimed at providing a more efficient fan duct for the 4020 stock cooling fan.
 The design is based on what has been learned through the experimentations that have been carried out in the #afterburner_optimization project on Voron Discord

+**This is a work in progress, the current design has good cooling but insufficient heat resistance and melts too easily when printing ABS with no fan**

 <img width=600 src="Warbird.jpg" />

 Fusion 360 file is provided so you can experiment and make your own design for the nozzles.